 Aside from protecting us from oxidative stress, glutathione assists in the detoxification of drugs.
-The long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs) and proton pump inhibitors (PPIs) have numerous documented negative repercussions including increased toxicity and elevated ROS levels which may be reduced with GHS.
-GHS is also used in some drug rehabilitation programs as part of the drug cleansing process for patients.
+The long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs) and proton pump inhibitors (PPIs) has numerous documented negative repercussions, including increased toxicity and elevated ROS levels, which may be reduced with GHS.
+GHS is also used in some drug rehabilitation programs as part of the drug-cleansing process for patients.

 Glutathione is also an effective chelator – transporting and excreting toxic heavy metals present in the body.
 We absorb these through food ingestion and exposure to certain body products and chemicals.
 These toxic metals contribute to some neurological and cognitive disorders as well as cell damage.